 Student Set to Graduate 100 Years After Great-Grandmother

-As we celebrate Homecoming Week, we look back through years of students who pursued various degrees and went on to lead inspiring lives with fulfilling careers- some of which went on to become educators.
+As we look back through years of students who pursued various degrees and went on to lead inspiring lives with fulfilling careers- we know that many of those students went on to become educators.
 Since the inception of Kent State’s Normal School in 1910, thousands of students have been trained in pedagogy and curriculum to become future teachers.
 Upon graduation, these educators have been sent into schools with the mission to educate and support the future generations of learners.

 McKarns’ dream of becoming a teacher can be attributed to her great-grandmother, Verona McKarns (né Oakes), who graduated from Kent State Normal School in 1922- exactly 100 years before what will be Bailey’s graduation from the same program in 2022 (earning her bachelor's degree in education).
 McKarns recalls, “My great-grandmother, Verona, decided to save up money, live with her uncle, and she would drive to campus every day.
 She and I both grew up in a small farm-town in southern Ohio, [and] we both always knew we wanted to be teachers.
 We [both] believed education is so important.”